AWARD-WINNING YORKSHIRE COMPOSER, CONDUCTOR,

 Born in Northallerton, Tim became a chorister in York Minster Choir under Dr Francis Jackson, with the daily round of choral services exposing him to an immense and diverse repertoire.
 Tim also studied choral conducting with John Coates and, at the age of 8, composed his first piece of music (a grace for his school which subsequently became used regularly).
 After many years accruing knowledge, expertise and experience, Tim now enjoys a multi-faceted musical career as:

 Composer and Arranger of Choral, Instrumental, Orchestral and Organ music (browse his catalogue of works);

-Over 20 years' experience running Choir tours, Singing Holidays and Choral Workshops;
+Over 20 years' experience running Choir tours, Singing Holidays and Choral Workshops (visit our Events page);

-Teacher and mentor to budding composers, conductors and singers.
+Teacher and mentor to budding composers, conductors and singers (browse online music services).